matheus-sperling/Financial-Manager/README.md

    npm run dev
    ```

-4. **Open your browser** to `http://localhost:5173`
+4. **Open your browser** to `http://localhost:3000`

 5. **Start using**:
    - Click "Add New Person" to register someone
    - Fill in the debt description and amount
    - Use action buttons to edit, duplicate or remove debts
-   - Drag the ⋮⋮ icon to reorder people or debts
+   - Use the select-and-move system to reorder people or debts
-   - Click the moon/sun icon to toggle dark mode
+   - Click the moon/sun icon to toggle between light and dark themes
-   - Toggle language with the flag button
+   - Toggle language with the flag button (EN/PT)
+   - Switch currency with the dollar/real button (USD/BRL)

 ## 🚢 Deployment to GitHub Pages